 Software licenses for software acquired externally and other intangible assets are measured in the consolidated statement of financial position at cost less accumulated amortization and any accumulated impairment losses.
 Amortization commences when the assets are available for their intended use.
 Software acquired externally and other intangible assets are amortized on a straight line basis over their expected economic useful lives which generally are from 1 to 3 years.
-Economic useful life for intangible asset acquired during the year 2021, Traffic Puzzle Game, was estimated for 10 years as of December 31, 2021.
+Economic useful life for intangible asset acquired during the year 2021, Traffic Puzzle Game, was estimated for 10 years.